 However, even if many findings are not put into practical application until decades later, basic research is and remains the foundation of economic innovation.
 In order to accelerate the transfer of promising findings to potential applications, the ties between basic and applied research must be strengthened.
 To this end, the Max Planck Society has recently begun expanding its cooperation projects with the Fraunhofer Society in certain fields, such as computer science, materials science, nano- and biotechnology, and regenerative energies, and explicitly promotes projects at the interface between applied and basic research.

 Through its subsidiary Max Planck Innovation GmbH, the Max Planck Society ensures that scientific breakthroughs are converted to economic success.
 Max Planck Innovation brings patents and technologies to the market and assists founders in setting up new companies based on the research results of the Max Planck Society.
-Since 1979, the technology transfer company has assisted with more than 3,000 inventions and closed over 1,700 license deals.
-In the past 20 years, it has advised 86 spin-offs and generated revenues of around EUR 200 million for inventors, institutes and the Max Planck Society.
+Since 1979, the technology transfer company has assisted with ca. 4,000 inventions and closed over 2,300 license deals.
+In the past 20 years, it has advised about 120 spin-offs.
+In total Max Planck Innovation has generated a revenue of over 400 million euros for inventors, institutes and the Max Planck Society.

 "I was possessed of a burning desire to survive the crisis and to live long enough to be able to experience the turning point, the beginning of a rise," wrote Physics Nobel laureate Max Planck in 1942.
 After the war, he dedicated himself to preserving the Kaiser Wilhelm Society.
 Thanks to his international reputation, the structure of the institution was allowed to remain and, in 1948, it was re-established as the Max Planck Society.
 At that time, it comprised 25 institutes and research centers.
 In 1949, even before the Federal Republic of Germany was established, the federal states guaranteed the Society sustained institutional financing.